rickbergfalk/npm-postgres-mashup/readme.md

 ## Why?

 This is a library for fun, and does not aim to recreate npm in Postgres.
-This is more of an experiment to answer those nagging question "What would npm look like if it were stored in a relational database?" or "How would it feel to work with npm if I had to deal with a relational model?"
+This is more of an experiment to answer questions like "What would npm look like if it were stored in a relational database?" or "How would it feel to work with npm if I had to deal with a relational model?"

+Of course having npm in this kind of format makes for some interesting data analysis as well...